retooth2/xenharmlib/doc/quickstart.rst

     )
     assert descending_fifth < descending_second

-If you want to compare absolute sizes you have to use the :code:`abs()` function.
+If you want to compare absolute sizes, you have to use the :code:`abs()` function.

 .. testcode::

     assert abs(descending_fifth) > abs(descending_second)

-Futhermore since interval objects define the difference between two pitches they can also be used as an argument for transposition:
+Furthermore, since interval objects define the difference between two pitches, they can also be used as an argument for transposition:

 .. testcode::